 Graduates are well-positioned to continue their education.
-A number of the academic courses in the Diploma in Health Sciences (EMS) and PCP certification are prerequisites for JIBC’s Advanced Care Paramedic (ACP) program.
+A number of the academic courses in the Diploma in Health Sciences (EMS) and PCP certification are admission requirements for JIBC’s Advanced Care Paramedic (ACP) program.
 In the ACP program, students learn to provide advanced emergency life support, and prepare for ACP licensing.

 Alternately, graduates can continue on a pathway to a Bachelor’s degree.
 Students who complete the diploma can apply 57 credits towards a 120 credit Bachelor of Health Science degree from Thompson Rivers University (TRU).
+(Students who complete both JIBC’s Diploma in Health Sciences (EMS) and Advanced Care Paramedic (ACP) Advanced Diploma can apply up to 90 transfer credits towards this degree.)
 Courses in this TRU degree are delivered online.
 A degree in health sciences can open up additional career opportunities such as management and teaching positions in occupational safety, the ambulance service, or postsecondary schools.